Altinn/altinn-studio-docs/content/app/getting-started/_index.en.md

 ---
-title: Getting started with Altinn Studio
+title: Get started
-linktitle: Getting started
+linktitle: Get started
 description: Get started so you can develop apps in Altinn Studio.
 weight: 10
 ---